How to Protect Your Bitcoin From Getting Hacked

 Once there, click on ‘Security.’

-Once there, you can set up 2FA, either through a 2FA app like Google Authenticator, or you can use your phone to get codes texted to you.
+Once there, you can set up 2FA through a 2FA app like Google Authenticator or your phone to get codes texted to you.
 Make sure you require 2FA for transactions worth ‘any amount of cryptocurrency:’

 Get Your Crypto Off of the Exchanges

-Once you’ve purchased your Bitcoin, most likely on a cryptocurrency exchange like Coinbase or Binance, it’s a good idea to remove it from the exchange.
+Once you’ve purchased your Bitcoin, most likely on a cryptocurrency exchange like Coinbase or Binance, removing it from the exchange is a good idea.

 Check out this video on the Mt.
 Gox hack: